My Atari Console is not Working I think? Help!

 A. There are a lot of Composite to RF adapters on the market, but there is no cost effective way (simple adapter) to change the Atari 2600 RF TV Broadcast signal to Composite Video and Audio Signals (RCA Female jacks) that are on the most newer cable ready TV’s / DVD Players / Blue Ray Players or VHS players.
 There some newer Hackers project type of circuit boards you can solder into your 2600 to get Composite Video and or S-Video out of the older Atari 2600 consoles.
 These type of Hackers type of 2600 internal upgrade boards should only be installed by a very experienced Electronic Tech.
 Another option is you can run in your Atari 2600 RF TV Signal into and older VCR Coax TV cable input (using a mechanical Universal Cable ready TV Switch box) and then use VCR’s Composite Video and Audio Out RCA Jacks to get these Signals to your cable ready TV Composite Video and Audio female input RCA Jacks/

-Q. We start to play our 2600 Game and after a little while / time the 2600 game TV screen freezes up, glitches or the TV screen goes black.
+Q. We start to play our 2600 Game and after a little while / time the 2600 game TV screen freezes up, glitches, fades away or the TV screen goes black.

 A. This can be caused by a Bad 2600 Game cartridge (try other 2600 Game cartridges), Bad 2600 Power supply or one going bad, or a bad 2600 console.
 Try Cleaning the Gold edges of the 2600 Game cartridge with Alcohol.
 Click here for the Best Electronics Extensive Article on Cleaning Atari Game Cartridges.
 Try a Second 2600 Power supply or have your old one checked out (by somebody like Radio Shack) with a Volt Ohm met